 “A logo cannot survive unless it is designed with the utmost simplicity and restraint” (Paul Rand)

 Appealing to your audience involves more than research into their gender and income.
 It is tough to understand your client.
-You have to develop a mark to withstand among the millions of other marks around.
+It is essential to create a distinctive identification mark that stands out among the multitude of existing marks.
 You need to project an image of comfort, security, familiarity, and emotional connection with your potential customer.
-Your logo and your trademark need to influence the consumer’s decisions to purchase your product or use your service to reach the solution they are looking for.
+Your logo and trademark should effectively influence consumer purchasing decisions, guiding them to select your product or service as their preferred solution.

 The design by Bill Kennard is based on the waveform of an oscilloscope (a laboratory instrument used to display and analyse the waveform of electronic signals).
 The simplicity of design is balanced with the suggestion of movement.